apache/incubator-heron/website2/docs/schedulers-k8s-pod-templates.md

     under the License.
 -->

-> This document demonstrates how you can utilize custom [Pod Templates](https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates) embedded in [Configuration Maps](https://kubernetes.io/docs/concepts/configuration/configmap/) for your computation nodes - i.e., Spouts and Bolts.
+> This document demonstrates how you can utilize custom [Pod Templates](https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates) embedded in [Configuration Maps](https://kubernetes.io/docs/concepts/configuration/configmap/) for your Topology's `Executor`s and `Manager` (hereinafter referred to as `Heron containers`).
 You may specify different Pod Templates for different topologies.

 <br/>

-When you deploy a topology to Heron on Kubernetes, you may specify a Pod Template to be used on the computation nodes.
-This can be achieved by providing a valid Pod Template, and embedding the Pod Template within a Configuration Map.
+When you deploy a topology to Heron on Kubernetes, you may specify a Pod Template to be used in your topology's `Executor`s and `Manager`.
+This can be achieved by providing valid Pod Templates, and embedding the Pod Templates within Configuration Maps.
 By default, Heron will use a minimally configured Pod Template which is adequate to deploy a topology.

-Pod Templates will allow you to configure most aspects of the Pods where the computations occur, with some exceptions.
+Pod Templates will allow you to configure most aspects of your topology's execution environment, with some exceptions.
 There are some aspects of Pods for which Heron will have the final say, and which will not be user-customizable.
 Please view the tables at the end of this document to identify what is set by Heron.

 <br>

 > ***System Administrators:***
 >
 > * You may wish to disable the ability to load custom Pod Templates.
-To achieve this, you must pass the define option `-D heron.kubernetes.pod.template.configmap.disabled=true` to the Heron API Server on the command line during boot.
+To achieve this, you must pass the define option `-D heron.kubernetes.pod.template.disabled=true` to the Heron API Server on the command line on launch.
 This command has been added to the Kubernetes configuration files to deploy the Heron API Server and is set to `false` by default.
-> * If you have a custom `Role`/`ClusterRole` for the Heron API Server you will need to ensure the `ServiceAccount` attached to the API server has the correct permissions to access the `ConfigMaps`:
+> * If you have a custom `Role` for the Heron API Server you will need to ensure the `ServiceAccount` attached to the API server, via a `RoleBinding`, has the correct permissions to access the `ConfigMaps`:
 >
 >```yaml
 >rules: